 STOP BEING IN DENIAL

-Your friends are lying—men aren't intimidated by you.
+Your friends are lying – men aren't intimidated by you.
 You just haven't found the right one yet.
-And you're not going to find the right one by spending all your free time watching Hulu and browsing Etsy.
-A bar of Mast Brothers can't go down on you, so stop telling people at hen parties that you prefer it to sex.
-You're making everyone feel really awkward.
+And you're not going to find the right one by spending all your free time switching tabs between ASOS and Couchtuner.
+A bar of Galaxy can't go down on you, so stop telling people at hen parties that you prefer it to sex.
+You're making everyone feel really awkward and worried about you.

 Get out there and have some fun.
-Unlike your aunts, I'm not telling you that your uterus is expiring faster than a ripe avocado; I'm telling you that, before you start fretting about becoming a warty old maid, you might want to remember that contraceptives exist for a reason: so we can meet people in nightclubs, have sex with those people, and then slip away when we spot their jarred collection of navel fluff, all without the fear that their progeny might be growing inside us.
-Which brings us to…
+Unlike your aunts, I'm not telling you that your uterus is expiring faster than a ripe avocado; I'm telling you that, before you start fretting about becoming a warty old maid, you might want to remember that contraceptives exist for a reason: so we can meet people in nightclubs, have sex with those people and then scarper when we spot their jarred collection of navel fluff, all without the fear that their progeny might be growing inside us.

 The first absolute cardinal rule of fucking around is to just accept it if it turns out you suck at casual sex.
 If being a slag makes you feel weird or sad, don't power on through, unless you want to end each night trying not to sob too audibly in the arms of a sleeping stranger.

-While in the bathroom, emergency-shaving with your roommate's razor, have a quiet little word with yourself.
+While in the bathroom, emergency-shaving with your housemate's razor, have a quiet little word with yourself.
 Ask yourself this: am I going to have an orgasm tonight?
 If you don't think you are, you should send him home immediately, because you are ruining feminism for everyone with your terrible, conciliatory, orgasm-less sex.
+Worse still, if you're being persuaded into not using condoms for this sort of sex, you deserve the oozy sores you're inevitably going to end up with.
+A happy single gal is not the same thing as a "one STI clinic loyalty card stamp away from a free gonorrhoea shot" gal.

 THE DATING 'SCENE'